Next Steps Spring

 Study Abroad

 USC has established agreements with these five American institutions in Europe.
-Each is U.S. accredited and provides instruction in English.
-Each school has its own brief, fast-tracked application in the links provided below.
+Each has U.S. accreditations, provides instruction in English.
+A brief, fast-tracked application for each college is available in the links provided below.
 Students will stay connected as a USC-bound cohort, so upon returning to the U.S., you will have an instant network of fellow Trojans.
 Space may be limited, so apply soon.

 American University of Paris